Sebazzz/sebazzz.github.io/_posts/2021-01-19-mounting-the-biqu-h2-to-creality-cr6.md

 ## Printing the parts

-The kit has the following parts:
+The kit has the following parts - [all downloadable from Thingiverse](https://www.thingiverse.com/thing:4729803):

 1. A mount for the direct drive extruder assembly itself
 2. A mount for the hotend daughter board ("strain gauge board") PCB